Our Homeschool Journey

 Academics (math, language arts, history, and science) matter only as they sharpen your focus on the Kingdom of God and His righteousness.
 Academic subjects are essential tools, but only tools to help in the journey, not the destination or goal.

-The moment academics redirect you, cloud your view, to whatever degree they slow your pursuit, they then move from helpful tools to what Jesus calls the “cares of this life.”
+The moment academics redirect you, cloud your view, to whatever degree they slow your pursuit, they move from helpful tools to what Jesus calls the “cares of this life.”

 Another Change in Course